 But these are not visions in the “we’ll be flying hover vehicles by 2035” sense.

-Instead, the artists use the mantle of science fiction to identify futures that perhaps drift from the mainstream, to pass commentary on today’s issues, and to address the mistakes and damage of the past.
+Instead, the artists use the mantle of science fiction to postulate futures that perhaps drift from the mainstream, to pass commentary on today’s issues, and to address the mistakes and damage of the past.

 These artists represent voices rarely heard in such contexts.
 In particular, voices from peoples whose histories include exactly the kind of “extraterrestrial” invasions and apocalyptic scenarios beloved of science fiction authors and film directors.

-So, for example, indigenous artists from North America requisition Star Wars to reflect on the conquest of their homeland by foreign invaders.
 Or indigenous artists from Brazil consciously use science fiction to give a future to their fight against the ongoing destruction of their culture.

-And, lest we fall into despair and dismay, a final room also suggests how we might twist the strands of fate to create a better future…for all sentient beings.
+Other parts of the exhibition directly address current topics with long-term consequences.
+And, lest we fall into despair and dismay, a final room also suggests how we might twist the strands of fate to create a better future.

 Dates, tickets & tips